ShenyiCui/Data-Transfer-Hash-Verification/README.md

   - To save this hash log means a local copy of the hash you just did will be saved into ~/Application Package/01 Golden Hash Archive
   - To compare this hash log means it'll compare the hash with another hash folder generated from this program.

-06. Should you choose to save this hash for later use you'll first be asked to save it under a name:
+06. Should you choose to save this hash for later use you'll first be asked to save it under a name

 ![Image of Name Chosing](https://github.com/ShenyiCui/Data-Transfer-Hash-Verification/blob/main/README%20Images/Save%20Hashlog%20Filename.PNG)